cvs-health/android-compose-accessibility-techniques/doc/components/LinksInlineWithText.md

 ```

 Notes:

 - HTML linked text will not display as a link in Compose Preview, but does appear as a link when run in an app.
 Links using `URLSpan` do display correctly as links in Preview.
-- Automated testing of `AndroidView` is limited, since it appears to surface almost no semantic properties at all and its View-based contents are opaque to tests.
+- Automated testing of `AndroidView` is limited, since it appears to surface almost no semantic properties at all and its View-based contents are opaque to Compose jUnit UI tests.

 ----